Genez-io/genezio-landing-page/deployment-platform/content/posts/implement_newsletter_on_static_websites_with_mailchimp_or_hubspot.md

 }
 ```

 In this example, we're creating a function and we expose an HTTP endpoint that we will later call from our static website.
-If you want to learn more about HTTP Calls with Genezio check our {{< external-link link="https://genezio.com/docs/genezio-typesafe/http-methods-webhooks/" >}}docs{{< /external-link >}}.
+If you want to learn more about HTTP Calls with DeployApps check our {{< external-link link="https://genezio.com/docs/genezio-typesafe/http-methods-webhooks/" >}}docs{{< /external-link >}}.

 ## Handle Mailchimp API